Elisa2515/data_science_2025_spring/challenges/c04-gapminder-assignment.md

 ![](c04-gapminder-assignment_files/figure-gfm/q5-task1-1.png)<!-- -->

-- (Your notes and observations here) Trends:
+- (Your notes and observations here)

-Life expectancy has increased steadily across all continents from 1952 to 2007.
+Life expectancy has increased across all continents from 1952 to 2007.

 Europe and Oceania have the highest life expectancy, while Africa has the lowest.